 We will take the source layers and result of the spatial analysis exercise of finding length of interstate roads and package them up in a GeoPackage.

-road_lengths_by_statelayers in QGIS.
-Run the Package Layers processing algorithm.
+layers in QGIS.
+Run the Package Layers processing

 GeoPackage is a flexible and versatile format that is adopted across QGIS.
 You saw how you can package all relevant information about your project inside a single file.
 Following these practices of saving your models along with source data ensures no information is lost.
 It also ensures you have well documented workflows that are reproducible by you in the future or by anyone with whom you have shared your data.